List of ZX Spectrum clones: Karabas 128, Pro

 The Karabas-128 is a ZX Spectrum 128k clone developed by Andy Karpov, based on CPLD Altera EPM7128STC100.
 The Karabas Pro is FPGA based clone with FDD and HDD controllers.

 N-Go

 A clone of the ZX Spectrum Next.

 SAM Coupé

 SAM Coupé was an advanced 8-bit computer from 1989, compatible with the ZX Spectrum 48K.
 The design of the disk-drive hardware was based on the MG PlusD interface.
 SAM BASIC was very similar to the BetaBasic, and was developed by the same author.
 The Coupé was considered the successor to the ZX Spectrum in the late '80s.

 Sizif

 The Sizif is a ZX Spectrum CPLD-based clone for rubber case, developed by Eugene Lozovoy.

 Speccy 2010

 The Speccy2010 is FPGA development board by Martin Bórik, built for the implementation of various gaming computers, originally focused on ZX Spectrum and its clones.

 Sprinter

 Superfo (ZX mini, ZX Max, ZX Spider, ZX Nuvo)

 These are ZX Spectrum clones by Don "Superfo".

 ZX Badaloc

 ZX Badaloc was the very first CPLD/FPGA advanced ZX Spectrum clone.

+ZX Chloe 280SE

+Based on the ZX Spectrum SE (128K model + Timex), could be seen as a continuation of the ZX-Uno.